Volas171/kaboot-js/README.md

 ### Usage:

 Open a terminal into the project folder.
-Do the following commands or simply execute the .bats in order`after executing the first 2 theres no need for using them again
+Do the following commands or simply execute the .bats in order:
-,just use the 3rd`:
 `npm install`
 `npm i kahoot.js-updated`
 `node index.js`